 The sun and moon rise up over our 14,000 foot Sangre peaks, and set to the west over the San Juans.
-Afternoon sunsets, and morning settings of full moons, are special.
+Afternoon sunsets, and morning settings of full moons, are especially beautiful.
 Sunsets color the Sangre de Cristo peaks with a red hue, from which the name is derived; the full translation of which is “The Blood of Christ.”
-It is especially beautiful.
-You’re never the same, having seen it.
-I don’t think I have ever met anyone who has come to Crestone just once.

 The night skies here are (in)describable.
 You have never seen so many stars in the sky.
 The Milky Way is prominently visible.
 I have looked up into these skies at night with a night vision device, and marvelled in wonderment.
 Night vision devices open new visual abilities that ordinary eyes will miss.
 On a clear night with no moonlight about, the enormity and depth of Creation enters your optic pathways, and it changes you.

 Removed from the compressive distractions and speed of The Big City, you may become a believer in a guiding Intelligence that you are an essential part of.
 Your identity crisis issues may subside.
 Then you may leave here, go back to your place, forget all about your true Identity, cook up another identity crisis, and then develop a longing to come back here to recapture the magic of you.

 Then, at some point, some of you may figure that you want a home here.
 There are alot of homes and empty lots on the market right now, and it is a buyer’s market.
 Pretty soon, more forward thinking folks will figure out that they want to be out here in order to escape the chaos of our evolving society.
 They will be coming with cash in hand to buy those homes and lots.

 Signing off from Crestone and Beyond